-Icing flourishes of carved-stone ornament across the 1660s facade make this church appear positively lickable, although 19th-century...
+Icing flourishes of carved stone across the 1660s facade make this church appear positively lickable, although 19th-century architecture...

 Napoleon filled his royal digs over Piazza San Marco with the riches of the doges, and took some of Venice's finest heirlooms to France...

 Like a revolver pulled from a petticoat, ultra-modern Negozio Olivetti was an outright provocation when it first appeared under the...

 Lucky Biennale folk have Grand Canal views from their upstairs offices in Ca' Giustinian, but you too can enjoy the palazzo's peerless...

 For the price of hot chocolate in Piazza San Marco, diners in the know duck into this hidden courtyard to feast on handmade ravioli with...